Fu-Bohao/FuBohao-Capstone/readMe.md

-This is a repository for the Capstone project in Heicoders SE100: Responsive Web Development course.
+This is a repository for the Capstone Project: Finance Dashboard in Heicoders SE100: Responsive Web Development course.